 Laser eye surgery procedures like PRK and LASIK are excellent alternatives to glasses and contact lenses for patients suffering from myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
 With laser eye surgery, the shape of the cornea can be permanently altered to provide enhanced vision.
 For most people who currently wear prescription lenses, vision correction with PRK or LASIK offers the best chance of achieving 20/20 vision without any other form of treatment.

-To schedule a PRK or LASIK surgery consultation, contact our office in Springfield, Massachusetts today.
+To schedule a PRK, LASIK, Implantable Contact Lens surgery consultation, contact our office in Springfield, Massachusetts today.

 For people with farsightedness, the eye is usually too short and the focal point falls behind the retina.
 The cornea is made steeper with PRK or LASIK.